-Instructional and delivery models should be carefully selected to support and prioritize student and employee safety.
+Instructional and delivery models shall be carefully selected to support quality instruction as well as student and employee safety.

 - Instructors should take class attendance daily for all on campus classes.
 This supports the possible need for contact tracing.

 - Hand sanitizer will be made available in each classroom or in nearby central areas, such as main hallways and corridors.